xgvargas/js-css-min-django/README.md

 Here we define a path to the django project and the settings.py file to use while rendering the template tags. *You only need to define those if you have tags inside .js or .css, if you don't then simply ignore both*.

-In this case we have two blocks, *my js* and *my css*.
+In this case we have three blocks, *my js*, *my css* and *compact*.

-For the first block all five javascript files are going to be merged, minified and saved to a single *cecoe.min.js* file.
+For the first block all five javascript files are going to be merged, minified and saved to a single *deploycode.min.js* file.
 (Yes, the 3 files under *template* will be rendered before merge)

-For the second block we have two .css files saved both in a single full merged file and also a mini version of it.
+For the second block we have one .css and two .less files merged and minified.

+In our least block the compactform.less file is compiled to CSS and saved as is to a CSS file.

-Once you update the work copy of your django project on your server all you have to do is:
+Once you update/checkout the work copy of your django project on your server all you have to do is:

 ```bash
 $python jscssmin.py